Infocyte/PowershellTools/AgentDeployment/readme.md

 Use `-Force` to force a reinstall (by default it bails)

 ##### Friendly Name:
-Use -FriendlyName to add a name for the system.
+Use `-FriendlyName "String"` to add a name for the system.
 This can be added or changed in the web console as well after install.
-`-FriendlyName "John Doe's Laptop"`

 ### Example 3 (lots of arguments):